apache/parquet-format/LogicalTypes.md

 On the other hand, not every combination of year, month, day, hour, minute, second and subsecond values can be encoded into an `int64`.
 Most notably:

-- An arbitrary combination of timestamp fields can not be encoded as a single number if the values for some of the fields are outside of their normal range (where the "normal range" corresponds to everyday usage).
+- An arbitrary combination of timestamp fields cannot be encoded as a single number if the values for some of the fields are outside of their normal range (where the "normal range" corresponds to everyday usage).
 For example, neither of the following can be represented in a timestamp: